What's New!

 Monumento a Vittorio Emanuele II

-Giuseppe Vasi dedicated two etchings to Palazzo S. Marco (or Palazzo Venezia), but in both he did not show the building in its entirety; in the view covering Piazza S. Marco he showed the wing of the palace to the right of the entrance, in this one that to its left, which is the oldest one.
+Giuseppe Vasi dedicated two etchings to Palazzo S. Marco (better known as Palazzo Venezia), but in both he did not show the building in its entirety; in the view covering Piazza S. Marco (1752) he showed the wing of the palace to the right of the entrance, in this one (1754) that to its left, which is the older one.

 In the description below the plate Vasi made reference to: 1) Palazzo Bolognetti;